 Where do your dogs come from?

 Heeling House service dogs come from several different sources.
-We have our own in house breeding program, we accept donations from approved breeders, and we continuously evaluate dogs from local shelters and rescues for dogs that would be appropriate to accept into our training program.
+We have our own in house breeding program and work with approved breeders for suitable puppies to join our program.

 Can you train my dog to be a service dog?

-Heeling House does offer training and support for certain clients that are interested in training their own dog.
-Both the client and the dog need to first go through a phone interview, an in person evaluation, and must meet all Heeling House qualifications before being accepted into our training program.
+Heeling House does offer an owner-train program for certain clients that are interested in training their own dog.
+Both the client and the dog need to first go through an in-person evaluation and meet all Heeling House qualifications before being accepted into our training program.

 Is there a fee for a service dog?

 Yes.
 It costs between $35,000 and $40,000 to raise, train and place a service dog.
 Heeling House provides service dogs for $15,000.
 We are able to provide our dogs at this highly discounted rate because of the support of our donors.
 The client has a six month window in which to raise the funds for the dog.
 We can provide support and ideas for clients who are interested in fundraising to help raise money for their dog.

 How long does it take to train and receive a service dog?

 Heeling House trains the puppies in our program beginning at 8 weeks old.
 The full program training takes approximately one and a half years, but at this time we do have a waiting list for an available service dog.
 This waiting list can be upwards of two years.